Skip to main content

 What to Include in Your Shareholders' Resolution — Quebec (Résolution des actionnaires)

-A comprehensive and legally valid Quebec shareholders resolution must include the following key elements to satisfy the requirements of the LSAQ, the applicable corporate by-laws, and the unanimous shareholders agreement:
+A thorough and legally valid Quebec shareholders resolution must include the following key elements to satisfy the requirements of the LSAQ, the applicable corporate by-laws, and the unanimous shareholders agreement:

 **Identification of the Corporation:** The full legal corporate name, Quebec enterprise number (NEQ), registered office address, and the date of incorporation or continuation under the LSAQ or applicable statute.
 For CBCA corporations, the federal corporation number and province of registered office must also be included.